hailelagi/hailelagi.com/content/hacks/thumbelina.md

 B producer consumer (process thumbnail using message passing) C consumer await result out do stuff with output
 ```

 You may be wondering doesn't reading entire large bytes of images into memory lead to sudden spikes in memory?
 You're right.
 I considered providing a stream/yeilding between the runtime and the C ABI but the [cost/benefit doesn't seem worth it](https://github.com/hailelagi/thumbelina/pull/10).

 In theory by inheriting the complexity of owning such a system end to end you can really tune peformance by mixing and matching cool features.
 BEAM
-for simple concurrency and distributed networking and rust for it's type system, memory safety and speed.
+for simple concurrency and distributed networking and rust for it's type system, low-level memory safety and speed.
+This is still true, but in practice this
+idea falls flat.
+The most value in this domain from being able to re-use bindings to highly optimised C/Rust libraries like [Vix](https://github.com/akash-akya/vix).

 ### Going forward